lovelyyoshino/NavDP/README.md

 ## ✉️ Contact
 For any questions, please feel free to email wz_cai@seu.edu.cn.
 We will respond to it as soon as possible.

+## 🎉 Acknowledgments
+This repository is built upon the support and contributions of the following open-source projects.
+* [depth_anything](https://github.com/DepthAnything/Depth-Anything-V2): The foundation representation for RGB image observations.
+* [diffusion_policy](https://github.com/real-stanford/diffusion_policy): The implementation of the diffusion-based robot policy.
+* [IsaacLab](https://github.com/isaac-sim/IsaacLab): Efficient simulation platform for building the navigation benchmark in our work.

 ## 🔗 Citation
 If you find our work helpful, please cite it: